 What Causes Cataracts?

-- Traumatic cataracts.
+- Traumatic.
 These form after an injury to the eye.

-Other things that can raise your risk of getting cataracts include cigarette smoke, air pollution, and heavy drinking.
+Other things that can raise your chances of getting cataracts include cigarette smoke, air pollution, and heavy drinking.

 - Changes in the way you see color

-- Problems driving at night such as glare from oncoming headlights
+- Problems driving at night (glare from oncoming headlights, for example)

 - Problems with glare during the day

-You will get an eye exam to test how well you can see (remember to bring your glasses or wear your contacts to the appointment).
-Your doctor will also dilate your pupil to examine the lens and other parts of the eye.
+Your eye doctor will give you an exam to test how well you can see.
+He’ll also dilate your pupil to check the lens and other parts of the eye.
+Remember to bring your glasses or contacts to the appointment.

-If your vision cannot be corrected with glasses or contacts and cataracts interfere with your daily life, you may need cataract surgery.
+If your vision can be corrected with glasses or contacts, your doctor will give you a prescription.
+If it can’t, and cataracts are a problem in your daily life, you may need cataract surgery.